Skip to main content

 • emotional scars from going through so much

-You may see yourself in a different way, or find that others think of you differently now.
+You may see yourself in a new way or find that others don't act the same towards you now.
 Whatever your new normal may be, give yourself time to adapt to the changes.
 Take it one day at a time.

-When cancer treatment is over, patients are often faced with mixed emotions.
-While there is happiness and relief that come with the end of treatment, survivors may also feel fear and anxiety.
+Although the end of cancer treatment may bring some happiness and relief, it may also bring fear and anxiety.
 Probably the most common fear is that the cancer will come back (a cancer recurrence).

 • Know that it’s common for cancer survivors to have fears about every ache and pain.
-Talk to your health care team if you’re having a symptom that worries you.
+Ask your health care team how long certain side effects might last.
+Let them know if you’re having a symptom that worries you.
 You can get advice about whether or not to schedule an appointment.
 Just having a conversation with them about your symptoms may help calm your fears.
 And, over time, you may start to recognize certain feelings in your body as normal.

-• Keep notes about any symptoms you have.
-Also take notes about any anxiety you feel.
-Write down questions for your health care team before follow-up visits so you can be prepared to tell them what you’ve been going through since your last check-up or conversation.
+• Take notes about any symptoms you have.
+Keep a diary or notebook of symptoms and side effects as they occur.
+Also take notes about any emotional issues you are having.
+Write down questions for your health care team before follow-up visits.
+Be prepared to tell them what you’ve been going through since your last check-up or conversation.

 • Ask for a follow-up care plan.
 A follow-up care plan is a summary of your cancer treatment, along with next steps for your care.
 Having a plan may give you a sense of control with your health after treatment.
 See Follow-up Medical Care to learn about your plan and ways to be proactive with your cancer care and health.